MadStu/space-trucker-trading-tracker/README.md

 <img src="https://github.com/MadStu/space-trucker/raw/main/static/readme-images/wireframe.jpg" width="250">

+Agile practices were used with user stories to help plan and develop new features.

 ## Design

 The design was for a mobile based app.
 The typical user will be someone who is playing Star Citizen at their PC, most likely in the evening / night time.
 So I chose darker colours to be easier on their eyes.
 The yellow buttons and the red/green trade boxes are a duller, more pastel shade of those colours.
 Again to be easier on the eyes but to also provide good contrast in the user's low light environment.

+CRUD was a major part of how the design was styled and is really how the whole tool works.

+Create: The user needs to enter their trade details to create a new object in the database.
+Read: The object is displayed back to the user in their cargo/trade list.
+Update: A user can add or remove a number of units from each of their commodities, updating that object.
+Delete: A user can sell all of that commodity and the object is deleted.

+With each action, the change is reflected immediately back to the user's screen with a change of their total profit and an update to their cargo list.

 ## Features Left to Implement